 - Office supplies

-- Computers, printers and software
+- Computers, laptops, printers, and mobile devices

-- Lab, life science, research or medical supplies
+- Lab, life science, research, or medical supplies

 - Stanford-branded merchandise